 For I will gather all the nations against Jerusalem to battle, and the city will be captured, the houses plundered, the women ravished and half of the city exiled, but the rest of the people will not be cut off from the city.Zechariah 14:2(NASB)

-In this section Zechariah gives many insights into God's judgement on apostate Israel, His punishment of the Gentile nations and the return of the Lord Jesus to set up His kingdom.
-He described how the holy city of Jerusalem would become a 'cup of trembling' and a 'burdensome stone' to all the nations of the world, but that the Lord their God would fight for His people and utterly destroy their enemies.
+In this section, Zechariah gives many insights into God's judgement on apostate Israel, His punishment of the Gentile nations, and the return of the Lord Jesus to set up His kingdom.
+He describes how the holy city of Jerusalem would become a 'cup of trembling' and a 'burdensome stone' to all the nations of the world, but that the Lord their God would fight for His people and utterly destroy their enemies.

 The nations that have raged against Jerusalem for so long and plundered their land over multiple centuries will once more come against the city in a final attempt to exterminate God's chosen people and wipe them off the face of the earth.
 The invading armies will capture half of the city and greedily divide up the spoils of war.
 They will also carry out some terrible atrocities - forcing half the citizens into slavery and raping the women.

 But the evil they will perpetrate against the God of Israel and His chosen people will receive the full force of God's wrath, for at the height of their evil deeds... as Zechariah prophesied, the Lord Himself will go forth and fight against those nations.
 Christ's feet will stand on the Mount of Olives which will be split in two, enabling the rest of His people to flee - just as they fled before the earthquake in the days of Uzziah, king of Judah.

 "Then," Zechariah concludes, "the LORD, my God, will come, and all the holy ones with Him!" to set up His Millennial Kingdom, as promised to Abraham through David and his seed.